How Many Miles Will a Toyota RAV4 Last?

-The Toyota RAV4 appeared for the 1996 model year in the U.S., and it’s now in its fifth generation.
+The Toyota RAV4 appeared in the 1996 model year in the U.S., and now the SUV is in its fifth generation.
 It was also the top-selling SUV in 2020.
 It even sells better than the ever-popular Toyota Camry.
-It’s practical, efficient, and good-looking, explains Kelley Blue Book.
+It’s practical, efficient, and good-looking.
 The 2021 Toyota RAV4 is available in gas-powered, hybrid, and plug-in hybrid versions.
 It’s so popular that you might already own one or be thinking of getting one.
 If so, you might be wondering how many miles your Toyota RAV4 will last.

 The Toyota RAV4 should last more than 200,000 miles

 A Toyota RAV4 can be expected to last 200,000 to 250,000 miles, says Motor and Wheels.
 That could be 13 to 16 years, although it depends on how much you drive each year.
 This SUV is one you can count on to last, assuming you keep up with proper maintenance.